jnj256/jnj256.github.io/_posts/2025-06-02-FactorizePhys.md

 - **Novel attention paradigm** demonstrating that domain-specific designs can outperform generic mechanisms
 - **Efficiency breakthrough**: 138x parameter reduction compared to transformers with superior performance
-- **New perspective on attention**: Factorization as compression can be more effective than dimension squeezing
+- **New perspective on attention in deep-learing architecutures**: Factorization as compression can be more effective than dimension squeezing

 <!-- ![Impact Summary](images/contributions-impact-summary.png)
 *Figure 11: Summary of key contributions and their impact on both the rPPG research community and broader AI/computer vision fields.* -->